Carlinnn/tibia-launcher/README.md

 2. **Create releases** with your client files:
    - Go to your repository → Releases → Create a new release
-   - Upload your client as a ZIP file named `tibia-client.zip`
+   - Upload your client as a ZIP file named `GordonsOT.zip`
    - Tag it with a version like `v1.0.0`

 ### Step 2: Configure the Launcher